 - My camera, Kodak Easy Share cx6230, takes pretty good 2meg pixel pictures but is slow to boot up, slow to store pictures and has a strange delay between pushing the button and taking the picture.
 It is also very sensitive to motion.
 Beware.

-- The exchange rate deterioated throughout the trip from $1.20/euro
+- The exchange rate deterioated throughout the trip

 to $1.24/euro.
 Not a good exchange rate.
 At least the beer was